akadouri/osm2pgsql-docker-quickstart/README.md

 This is a simple docker-compose.yml setup using [osm2pgsql](https://github.com/openstreetmap/osm2pgsql) with [postgis](http://postgis.net/).
 It is not well tuned, please read the [osm2pgsql manual](https://osm2pgsql.org/doc/manual.html) for more information on how to best use osm2pgsql.

 # Credit

-This project started with a fork from [OsmHackTW/osm2pgsql-docker](https://github.com/OsmHackTW/osm2pgsql-docker) and the version is bumped to 1.3.0.
+This project started with a fork from [OsmHackTW/osm2pgsql-docker](https://github.com/OsmHackTW/osm2pgsql-docker).

-At SOTM2022 I learned osm2pgsql is already packaged... so now this container uses `debian:bookworm-slim` and `apt-get install -y osm2pgsql`!
+At SOTM2022 I learned osm2pgsql is already packaged... so now this container uses `debian:bookworm-backports` and `apt-get install -y osm2pgsql/bookworm-backports`!

 # Usage